maciejjedrzejczyk/hlf-arm64/README.md

 sudo amazon-linux-extras install docker
 ```

+#### MacOS

+Docker for Mac using M1 processor can be downloaded from an official Docker website: https://docs.docker.com/desktop/mac/install/

+This installer will also include `docker-compose`.

 ### 2.2 docker-compose

 There is currently no official docker-compose binary dedicated to ARM64 and compilation from sources will fail due to the absence of necessary Python libraries available in ARM64 architecture.
 A workaround to solve this problem is as follows: